rsmp-nordic/rsmp_validator/docs/pages/test_site.md

     ready: 10      # max seconds from connection to connection ready
 ```

-The `ready` options is the time from the site connects, until the intial Version messages etc. have been exchanged and you can start sending other messages to the site.
+The `ready` options is the time from the site connects, until the initial Version messages etc. have been exchanged and you can start sending other messages to the site.